apache/systemds/developer-tools-systemds.md

 ## Eclipse

-Eclipse [Luna SR2](https://eclipse.org/downloads/packages/release/luna/sr2) can be used for an integrated development environment with SystemML code.
+Eclipse [Luna SR2](https://eclipse.org/downloads/packages/release/luna/sr2) can be used for an integrated development environment with SystemDS code.
 Maven integration is required which is included in the [Eclipse IDE for Java Developers](https://eclipse.org/downloads/packages/eclipse-ide-java-developers/lunasr2) package.

-To get started in Eclipse, import SystemML's pom.xml file as an existing Maven project.
+To get started in Eclipse, import SystemDS's pom.xml file as an existing Maven project.
 After import is completed, the resulting Eclipse installation should include two maven connectors.

 ![About Eclipse](img/developer-tools/about-eclipse.png "About Eclipse")